ScytedTV-Studios/Creators/README.md

-# Dice-Bot
+# Toolkit+
-D1 is ScytedTV Studios' official dice rolling Discord Bot.
+Toolkit+ is ScytedTV Studios' official multi-purpose Discord Bot.
+Documentation will be released as necessary.